mrjloswald-avenues/ACS2-DiceWareExample/README.md

 ## Assignment

-Using the DiceWare project as a starting point, design a project that allows a user to generate strong passwords.
+Using the DiceWare project as a starting point, design a project that allows a user to generate strong passphrases.
 A minimal implementation of this project would be displaying five randomly generated words using the DiceWare mechanic as per the original proposal.

 ### Requirements
 * Your program must respond to user input.
-* Your program must allow for the creation of multiple passwords (hitting the play button again doesn't count).
+* Your program must allow for the creation of multiple passphrases (hitting the play button again doesn't count).
-* The entire password must be displayed on the screen.
+* The entire passphrase must be displayed on the screen.
-* You must use the DiceWare mechanic in creating your passwords.
+* You must use the DiceWare mechanic in creating your passphrases.

 ### _Some_ Ideas for Ways to Expand on This Project.
 * allowing the user to generate however many words the like.
 * allowing the user to alter the words by capitalizing the start or all of the word.
-* allowing the user to delete words from the password.
+* allowing the user to delete words from the passphrase.
-* allowing the user to insert characters or numbers (randomly or otherwise) into the password (and to remove them?).
+* allowing the user to insert characters or numbers (randomly or otherwise) into the passphrase (and to remove them?).
 * using a different word list
-* allowing the user to copy the generated password from the clipboard or to output the password to file.
+* allowing the user to copy the generated passphrase from the clipboard or to output the passphrase to file.